 So, let’s get started!

-How to Delete a Single Slide in Google Slides?
+How to Delete a Slide in Google Slides?

-If you want to delete a single slide, you can follow the method that I described above.
-But, there are actually 5 different way in which you can delete a single slide in Google Sildes!
+If you want to delete a slide, you can follow the method that I described above.
+But, there are actually 5 different ways in which you can delete a slide in Google Slides!

 It is perhaps worthwhile to at least know what these methods are.
 So, let me share these with you so that you can choose the one that works for you the most!

 The first method is using the right-click function of your mouse.

 Select the slide by clicking on it in the left part of your Google Slides screen.
 You will know that it is selected when you see a yellowish background on it.

 The next step is to right-click on the slide.

 When you right-click using the mouse or touchpad, a new pop-up window will open up.
 Click on delete from this menu to delete the slide.